For the first time ever, the SBA will pay the first six months of your loan. New favorable SBA terms make it a great time to buy a business.

 So why is this a great time to buy a business?
 Bianca Evans, Business Broker with Transworld Business Advisors makes the case.

 When it’s time to sell a business, there are always good reasons why.
 Owners aging out and failing in health are two reasons that don’t wait for anything including a pandemic and market downturns.
 The reality is, great businesses are still being listed for sale every day.
 Are they temporarily dinged up?
 “Most are,” says Evans, and that’s exactly why it’s a great time to buy.
-Casual buyers have dropped out of the market as well to focus on their own businesses, so there is less competition for serious buyers.
+Casual buyers have dropped out of the market as well to focus on their own businesses.
+As a result, there is less competition for serious buyers.

 By far, the biggest reason to buy a business now is because of the new favorable SBA loan terms.
 We have never seen terms this great, ever.
 For Evans, a 14-year veteran business broker, that’s a strong statement.
 “It wasn’t even this favorable during the 2008 great recession.